Free quotients of fundamental groups of smooth quasi-projective varieties: Preface

-The main step in the argument is a statement about pencils of curves on $V$ admitting sufficiently many fibers having as irreducible components only the curves from the chosen subset $\Delta$.
-More precisely, we consider pencils $L \subset \PP(H^0(V,{\cal O}_V(D)))$ (i.e. $dim L=1$) admitting $r+1$ distinct divisors $d_1,...d_{r+1}, d_i\in L$ such that irreducible components of $d_i$ have classes in $\Delta$.
-We show that existence of such a pencil implies that $r \le M(\Delta)$, unless all elements of the pencil $L$ are already in $\Delta$ i.e. $\D$ is formed by curves belonging to a pencil of curves with generic member in a class from $\Delta$.
-For any $r>1$ and a curve $\D=\bigcup_{i=1}^{r+1} d_i$ with $r+1$ components belonging to a pencil $L$, the rational dominant map onto $\PP^1$ corresponding to $L$ induces surjection $\pi_1(V\setminus \D) \rightarrow F_r$ and our result shows that given a class $\Delta$ of allowed components of $\D$ this is the only way to construct surjections of the fundamental groups of the complements onto $F_r$ with $r>M(\Delta)$.
-Explicit information about $M(\Delta)$ for $V=\PP^2$ and some other surfaces is provided in section (\ref{examples}).
+The main step in our argument is a statement about the pencils of curves on $V$ admitting sufficiently many fibers having as irreducible components only the curves with classes in N\'eron-Severi group in a chosen subset $\Delta$ of the effective cone.
+More precisely, we consider pencils $L \subset \PP(H^0(V,{\cal O}_V(D)))$ (i.e. $\dim L=1$) admitting $r+1$ distinct divisors $D_1,...,D_{r+1}, D_i\in L$ whose classes of irreducible components of $D_i$ form a subset of $\Delta$ having cardinality $c \ge 1$.
+We show that the existence of such a pencil with $r > M_2(\Delta)$, implies that all elements of the pencil $L$ are already in a fixed class from $\Delta$.
+The claim about the free quotients of the fundamental groups follows immediately using \cite{arapura} (cf. also \cite{ACM}).

-We also show that $\pi_1(V \setminus \D)$ has no surjections onto $F_r, r>10$ for all curves $\D$ having irreducible components in $\Delta$ {\it with only finitely many exceptions depending on $\Delta$}, unless $\D$ is a union of curves belonging to a pencil with generic member in a class from $\Delta$.
-The number of exceptions in general is growing together with $\Delta$.
-For some $V$ and $\Delta \in \NS(V)$, absence of surjections onto $F_r$ with finitely many exceptions occurs already for $r \le 10$ (see section \ref{surfaces}).
-However, for general $V$, $r \le 10$ and certain $\Delta$ one expects infinitely many curves $\D$ with components in $\Delta$ admitting surjections onto $F_r$ and not being a union of members of a pencil with class of generic member in $\Delta$.
-It is an interesting problem to find the threshold $R(V,\Delta)$ explicitly for specific $(V,\Delta)$ with initial steps made in section \ref{examples}
+The above results admit a refinement.
+We also show that if $\pi_1(V \setminus \D)$ admits a surjection onto $F_r$ then already for $r \ge 10$, such a curve $\D$ (having irreducible components in $\Delta$) must be a union of curves belonging to a pencil, with the generic member having N\'eron-Severi class in $\Delta$, {\it with only finitely many exceptions depending on $\Delta$}.
+The number of exceptions in general grows together with the set $\Delta$.
+For some $V$ and $\Delta \in \NS(V)$, the absence of surjections onto $F_r$ with only finitely many exceptions occurs already for some $r \le 9$ (see section \ref{surfaces}).
+However, for general $V$, $r \le 9$ and certain $\Delta$ one expects infinitely many curves $\D$ with components in $\Delta$ admitting surjections onto $F_r$ and not being a union of members of a pencil with the class of a generic member in $\Delta$.
+It is an interesting problem to find the threshold $M_1(V,\Delta) \le \min\{9,M_2(V,\Delta)\}$ such that for $r \le M_1(V,\Delta)$ there are infinitely many fundamental groups of the complement to curves having $F_r$ as a quotient and irreducible components in $\Delta$, explicitly for a specific $(V,\Delta)$ with initial steps made in section \ref{examples}.